Dollar weakens as U.S., China sign trade deal

 "The dollar has done relatively well out of the uncertainty element that this protracted trade war has caused," Osborne said.
 "So, at the margin we think it's a dollar negative."

+China's yuan on the offshore market was little changed against the dollar following the trade deal, with greenback at 6.903 yuan CNH=.

-Sterling GBP= edged higher, reversing earlier losses after data showed UK inflation rose at its slowest in three years, feeding expectations the Bank of England would cut rates in January.
+Sterling GBP= was flat versus the dollar, reversing earlier losses after data showed UK inflation rose at its slowest in three years, feeding expectations the Bank of England would cut rates in January.
+The pound was last at $1.3028.

-“Directionally the market expected some weakness, but probably the magnitude surprised,” said Vassili Serebriakov, an fx strategist at UBS in New York.
+"Directionally the market expected some weakness, but probably the magnitude surprised,” said Vassili Serebriakov, FX strategist at UBS in New York.

-The Swiss franc CHF= gained to its strongest against the dollar in over a year, and its highest against the euro EURCHF= in almost three years, after the United States on Monday added Switzerland to its watchlist of currency manipulators.
+The Swiss franc CHF=rose to its strongest against the dollar in over a year, and its highest against the euro EURCHF= in almost three years, after the United States on Monday added Switzerland to its watchlist of currency manipulators.
+The dollar was last down 0.4% at 0.9641 franc CHF=.

 Analysts said the inclusion could discourage the Swiss National Bank (SNB) from intervening to try to limit further appreciation of the franc, although the Swiss finance ministry said it would have no immediate consequences.